Coolamon Rotary Bulletin #2021-36

 THE PUZZLER

-Answer to the last puzzler: The letter “E”.
+Answer to last week’s puzzler: The song was ‘Happy Birthday’.

 ROTARY NEWS